model-checking/kani-verifier-blog/_posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md

 ### Proof harness

-Putting this altogether, we can write a harness as follows.
+Putting this all together, we can write a harness as follows.
 At a high-level, we generate symbolic inputs for the `parse` and then assert our property of interest.
-The only nit is that we must generate an initial valid `DescriptorChain` (not all `kani::any<DescriptorChain>()` values are valid).
+The only nit is that we must generate an initial valid `DescriptorChain` (not all `kani::any::<DescriptorChain>()` values are valid).
 The way we chose to do this is to call `DescriptorChain::checked_new` with symbolic inputs and proceed if this returns a valid `DescriptorChain`.

 ```rust